twosense/twosense-events-collector/README.md

 This is a simple script that collects events from the Twosense API and stores them in `.json` file.
 The next time it runs, it will only collect new events.

+## Requirements

+- Python 3.11+
+- A Twosense API client id and client secret

 ## Setup

 ```bash
     python -m venv venv
     source venv/bin/activate